 - The booking number in the police blotter

-- The charges filed against the defendant
+- The charges filed against the suspect

-- Any other related information
+- Any extra important information

 - Bank accounts